viggnah/wso2-apim-monetization-docker/next-thing-to-do.md

-Get it working with APIM 4.5.0!!!
+Get it working with APIM 4.5.0!

+Issue with perms on secrets.env, changed it to container user in Dockerfile, then can read it.
+But was still failing because 4.5.0 tenant API call was different, changing that helped.
+Tested it by running the curl command after sshing into the wso2-apim container.

 It has some file permission issues, try running with root fully and see if it solves.
+Actually running as root crashed something and wso2-apim just exited! wso2-apim      | qemu-x86_64: Could not open '/lib64/ld-linux-x86-64.so.2': No such file or directory This was because of using AMD APICTL tool download and install in Dockerfile, changing this to ARM fixed it, though I don't know how it was working earlier when I was using AMD version of 4.3.0 APICTL tool .

+But for the file permisssion issue, it seems liek fluentd running as root is creating the /logs directory to be root which is causing issues.
+Finally checked the `docker volume ls`, found that the volume had been created months ago.
+Deleting that, running fluentd without root, finally worked.
+Now APIM is able to open and write to the /logs directory.

 Just keep filling random data.
 At payouts choose the Stripe test option (somewhere near the bottom I think)